MA-RAG: Multi-Agent Retrieval-Augmented Generation via Collaborative Chain-of-Thought Reasoning: Method

 To address these challenges, we propose \textbf{MA-RAG}, a lightweight, training-free multi-agent RAG framework that decomposes complex queries into structured reasoning steps and coordinates specialized agents for high-precision retrieval and generation.
 Figure~\ref{fig:overview} presents an overview of the system, which includes four collaborating agents and one retrieval module.

-\textbf{Planner Agent.} The planner initiates the process by analyzing the input query \( q \) to perform both query disambiguation and task decomposition.
-It first identifies potential ambiguities or underspecified elements in the query and reformulates them into clearer sub-questions if necessary.
-Then, for complex or multi-hop questions, it outputs a structured plan \( P = \{s_1, s_2, \ldots, s_n\} \), where each \( s_i \) denotes a reasoning subtask.
-The planner is guided by chain-of-thought prompting with few-shot examples, ensuring interpretable step-wise decomposition that supports grounded and disambiguated reasoning in downstream modules.
+\textbf{Planner Agent.} The Planner analyzes the input query \( q \) to perform query disambiguation and task decomposition.
+It identifies ambiguities or underspecified elements and reformulates them into clearer sub-questions if needed.
+For complex or multi-hop queries, it produces a structured plan \( P = \{s_1, s_2, \ldots, s_n\} \), where each \( s_i \) denotes a reasoning subtask.
+The number of reasoning steps is determined by the Planner, and at each step the system performs a Retrieve $\rightarrow$ Answer RAG process using a sub-query refined by the Step Definer.
+Breaking down questions into simpler, targeted sub-queries enables more precise retrieval, and our empirical results across benchmarks validate this design.
+The Planner is guided by chain-of-thought prompting with few-shot examples, ensuring interpretable step-wise decomposition that supports grounded reasoning in downstream modules.

 \textbf{Step Definer Agent.} Each abstract step \( s_i \) is made executable by the step definer, which generates a detailed subquery tailored for retrieval.
 This agent conditions on the original query \( q \), the plan \( P \), the current step \( s_i \), and accumulated history \( H_{i-1} = \{(s_1, a_1), \ldots, (s_{i-1}, a_{i-1})\} \).
 By grounding the subquery in context and prior answers, the step definer bridges high-level intent and low-level execution, enabling precise and relevant document retrieval.